- AAS - Career Program

 a.
 Incorporate knowledge of Evidence Based Practice guidelines into professional nursing practice.

 b.
 Develop the skills necessary to use Evidence Based Practice guidelines and other professional standards of care.

 c.
 Display attitudes consistent with the values of lifelong learning.

 Competitive Admission — Please contact the Admissions Office regarding current admission criteria and/or geographic limitations.
 Admission and continuation in the nursing program is conditional upon completion of the following requirements: 1) High School: Algebra 2 Trig or Algebra 2 Common Core Algebra Regents exam with a score of 75 or higher OR MCC: MTH 096 (formerly MTH 080) with a grade of B- or better; or any of the following with a grade of C or better: MTH 104, MTH 140, MTH 141, MTH 165 (or higher); or MCC level 8 mathematics placement.
 High School: A grade of C or higher in Biology and Chemistry.

 First Semester Total:

 ENG 200 Advanced Composition

-#Human Anatomy & Physiology I & II (BIO 144 & 145), and Microbiology (BIO 202) grades must be no more than seven years old for the grade to be considered when the applicant is accepted for admission into the nursing program.
+#Grades for BIO 143, 144, 145, and 202 must be no more than seven years old for the grade to be considered when the applicant is accepted for admission into the nursing program.

 ## MTH requirement must be fulfilled prior to beginning NUR 112 course.
 Eligibility to take the math requirement for the Nursing program during the first semester may make it necessary to plan for additional math courses prior to admission.
 Please speak to an advisor to discuss an appropriate sequence.
 LPNs seeking admission with advanced standing must have already completed the MTH requirement at time of admission.